sustc-xylab/Argpore/README.md

 Xia, Yu, An-Dong Li, Yu Deng, Xiao-Tao Jiang, Li-Guan Li, and Tong Zhang.
 MinION Nanopore Sequencing Enables Correlation between Resistome Phenotype and Genotype of Coliform Bacteria in Municipal Sewage.
 Frontiers in Microbiology 2017

-## pre-requisites for installation
+## Pre-requisites for installation

 	lastal	there is a version of last-744 will be downloaded with argpore in this git please makesure lastal and lastdb in last-744/src are execuatable and in your PATH before run argpore.sh
 	ruby
 	R